jonab03/NMS-Notes/Ingredient Types.md

 Look up the raw ingredient and store according to the largest specified quantity for that ingredient.

 Words within [Brackets] specify the type of source that the ingredient has.
+If there are multiple types in a single pair of brackets [Type1, Type2] it is a combined intermediate with source ingredients from all of the specified categories

 The source types are: